-May a lawyer have a third party send a request to connect to a witness for the undisclosed purpose of gathering evidence?
+May a lawyer have a third party send a request to follow the protected account of a witness for the undisclosed purpose of gathering evidence?

-Lawyers are responsible for the actions of their agents consistent with the requirements of MRPC 5.3.
+Generally no. Lawyers are responsible for the actions of their agents consistent with the requirements of MRPC 5.3.
 A lawyer's conduct of asking a third party to send a request to connect to a witness for the undisclosed purpose of gathering evidence implicates MRPC 8.4, 4.1, and 4.2.
 Also, a lawyer may not direct an agent to do what he or she cannot do.
 MRPC 5.3(c) and 8.4; RI-205.